AMCHA Initiative: Views

-AMCHA opposes the BDS movement which it believes is anti-Semitic.
-BDS, which has enjoyed some success on U.S. campuses, calls for comprehensive boycotts of Israel until it stops its alleged human rights violations against the Palestinians.
+AMCHA opposes the BDS movement which it believes is anti-Semitic, based on what it says are "hate-filled rhetoric and imagery intended to demonize and delegitimize Israel" BDS, which has enjoyed some success on U.S. campuses, calls for comprehensive boycotts of Israel until it stops its alleged human rights violations against the Palestinians.
 AMCHA therefore wants universities to adopt the State Department's definition of anti-Semitism which, according to AMCHA, would classify many students' pro-BDS activities as anti-Semitic.
 For example, campus protests erecting walls to symbolize the Israeli West Bank barrier and demonstrations distributing mock eviction notices to highlight Israeli house demolitions against Palestinians would both be deemed as anti-Semitic, according to AMCHA.

 Mission statement

-AMCHA describes its mission as "investigating, documenting, educating about, and combating antisemitism at institutions of higher education in America."
+AMCHA describes its mission as "investigating, documenting, educating about, and combating antisemitism at institutions of higher education in America" with the intent "to protect Jewish students from both direct and indirect assault and fear while attending colleges and universities."
+AMCHA also says on its website that it "is not an Israel advocacy organization, nor does it take a position on current or past Israeli government policies."

 The editors of the book We Will Not Be Silenced: The Academic Repression of Israel's Critics describe the AMCHA as "a Zionist organization based in California that collaborates with other Zionist individuals and groups to suppress speech critical of Israel on university campuses across the United States.
 Its central tactic is to label any and all critical statements or questions about the Israeli state as "anti-Semitic"."